 1. Make a Black Friday wish list

 Grab a notebook and, to paraphrase the Spice Girls, tell it what you want, what you really really want.
-Getting drawn in to buying things purely because they're cheap or pushed by certain retailers on Black Friday is a sure-fire recipe for disaster.
+Getting drawn in to buying kit purely because it's cheap or pushed by certain retailers on Black Friday is a sure-fire recipe for disaster.
+Remember: if you wouldn't consider it at full price, don't consider it now.
+There are genuinely good deals out there, but you have to stay focused.

-So, is your smart TV on its way out?
-Perhaps you've had your eye on a USB turntable for ripping your vinyl to digital?
+The key is to keep your eyes on the prize and remember why you're here.
+Is your TV on its way out?
+Perhaps you've had your eye on an all-in-one music system?
 Maybe that special someone in your life has been dropping not-so-subtle hints about a pair of wireless headphones or a Bluetooth speaker they want for Christmas?
-How about a soundbar to help that parent better hear their TV?
+How about a soundbar to help your folks level up their home cinema game?

-So make that list and try and stick to it.
-And yes, some retailers have afforded you the ability to create wish lists on their sites, but remember they might not have the cheapest price on your chosen products come Black Friday...
+Make that list and try and stick to it.
+And yes, some retailers have afforded you the ability to create wish lists on their sites, but remember, they might not have the cheapest price on your chosen products come Black Friday...

 2. Bookmark What Hi-Fi?'s Black Friday deals pages